Link your Android or iPhone to Windows 10?

 As if they had never had any phone business aspirations themselves, Microsoft proclaim that you can link your Android or iPhone to Windows 10 using their 'Your phone' app.
 Lets try it out in what you might, if you know me, call a 'busman's holiday'*.

-In summary, avoid for now. 'link' is doing a lot of work in the heading!
+In summary, avoid until you can get to Windows 11. 'link' is doing a lot of work in the heading!

 The stated functionality is completely different between the two mobile device operating systems.